 American River College regularly reports graduation, transfer, and retention information to the Integrated Post-Secondary Education Data System (IPEDS).
 Follow these steps to access this information online:

 - Go to the IPEDS College Navigator.

 - In the Name of School box type American River College.

 - Click on the American River College link that appears.

 - Click on the Retention and Graduation Rates link to expand the selection.

-As part of federally mandated Equity in Athletics Disclosure Act, information on annual participation rates and financing of men’s and women’s sports in intercollegiate athletic programs is available by request to students and the general public.
-For more information or to receive a copy of the report, contact the Athletic Department, American River College, 10 College Parkway, Folsom, CA 95630 or you can find the data online: http://ope.ed.gov/athletics/.
+As part of the Equity in Athletics Disclosure Act, information on annual participation rates and financing of men’s and women’s sports in intercollegiate athletic programs is available by request.
+For more information or to get a copy of the report, contact the Athletic Department.
+More information is available at on the Department of Education's website at ope.ed.gov/athletics.

 The unlawful manufacturing, distribution, dispensing, possession, or use of illicit drugs and alcohol is prohibited in the workplace and on college premises.
-Students, faculty and staff that violate this policy may be subject to discipline up to and including termination or expulsion, and may also face civil and/or criminal penalties.
-The abuse of alcohol and drugs can have serious health consequences and there are Local Counseling and Rehabilitation Program references available as well.
+Students, faculty, and staff that violate this policy may be disciplined – up to and including termination or expulsion – and may face civil and/or criminal penalties.
+The abuse of alcohol and drugs can have serious health consequences.
+There are local counseling and rehabilitation resources available for those struggling with substance abuse.

-Read district policy P-2443 Drug and Alcohol-Free Workplace and College Premises (PDF) for more information.
+View District Policy P-2443: Drug and Alcohol-Free Workplace and College Premises (PDF) to learn more.

 Visit the Los Rios Police Department website to learn about our emergency response and evacuation procedures.